BearsOnMars/Coursera_Projects/README.md

 2: Gold & Silver Price Prediction using ARIMA in Python - ARIMA model was used to predict prices of gold and silver 30 days into the future in Python

+3: Beta and Capital Asset Pricing Model (CAPM) calculation in Python